osavaryb/abella_schema/README.md

+(19/07/2013) bis
+* Added generic tactic extension to abella, dispatches tactics of the form "plugName" ! "tactName" H1 ...
+Hn or
+ "plugName" ! "tactName" (id1 ... idn) H1 ...
+Hn
+to the module linked in plugins to plugName, where it will process the tactic tactName.
+* Currently both e.g. "Ctx ! inv" and "apply inversion to" are supported, although the support for the latter will be phased out as soon as the examples are converted.
+* Could do something similar for other syntax extension (e.g. Schema def)

 (19/07/2013)
 * Could add an extension.ml module to abella, and tactics "extname"."tactname" would be dispached to extension, which would then dispatch the tactic to the relevant extension.